pedroka-dev/Bannerlord-Iron-Will/README.md

 # Results and Consequences
 Remember: there is always a risk.
 Once the Modifiers have been calculated and you have waited long enough to find a steal opportunity at the settlement, two Random numbers from 1 to 100 will be created.
 Think about this like two d100, dices 100 faces being thrown.
 These values will be used to calcule your steal result.

 *For the detection check*, if the value are smaller than your "probability of detection" modifier you get detected while stealling.
-If the you get detected, you will receive some consequences like:
+If you get detected, you will receive some consequences like:
   - Criminal rating with faction (25 for towns and 20 for villages by default)
   - Decreases relationship with settlement notables (-15 by default, 2x if the player is from the same faction)
   - Decreases relationship with settlement owner (-15 by default, 2x if the player is from the same faction)